open-edge-insights/video-ingestion/README.md

     }
    ```

-[TODO: Add camera releated configurations and update the possible values for
+[TODO: Add camera related configurations and update the possible values for
 each of the keys used above]

 ### Filter config

-The Filter(user defined function) responsible for doing pre-processing of the
+The Filter (user defined function) is responsible for doing pre-processing of the
-video frames uses the filter congiruation to do the selection of key frames
+video frames.
+It uses the filter congiruation to do the selection of key frames
 (frames of interest for further processing)

 Sample configuration for filters used: